vp-valentinpfeil/vp-valentinpfeil.github.io/content/legal/index.md

 We are neither willing nor obliged to take part in dispute resolution proceedings before a consumer arbitration board.

 **Liability for Contents**
 The contents of this website were created with great care.
-However, we cannot guarantee the accuracy, completeness, or up-to-dateness of the content.
+However, we cannot guarantee the accuracy, completeness or up-to-dateness of the content.
 Obligations to remove or block the use of information under general laws remain unaffected.

 **Liability for Links**
 This website contains links to external third-party websites.
 We have no influence over the contents of those websites; the respective provider or operator is always responsible.
 Linked pages were checked for possible legal violations at the time of linking; no unlawful content was recognizable then.

 **Copyright**
-Unless otherwise stated, all texts, images, and other content on this site are © Valentin Pfeil.
-Any reproduction, editing, distribution, or any kind of use outside the limits of copyright law requires prior written consent.
+Unless otherwise stated, all texts, images and other content on this site are © Valentin Pfeil.
+Any reproduction, editing, distribution or any kind of use outside the limits of copyright law requires prior written consent.